rekredhead/Calendar-App-VueJS/README.md

 # Todos
-- Read the documentation for DateFNS and VeeValidate
+- Read the documentation for VeeValidate
-- For the main calendar try getting the dates/times as an array and render each block on the page
-   - Each block with contain data about events, times, etc. that the user has entered
-   - Each block is clickable which opens the slide-in panel with rendered data based on the block that was clicked (e.g. Date)
 - Update the documentation and add enough commenting in the code
 - Ask Cassy if I should make it responsive at least for most monitors